 How many of these archaic facts about the Winter Soldier did you know?
 Or did you feel left out in the cold after reading this collection of Bucky Barnes facts?

 He Fought Communism with The Liberty Legion

 Bucky Went Out with a Bang

-Here's the thing about Bucky Barnes - he always dies.
-In The First Avenger, Bucky dies when he falls off a HYDRA train, but in the original comic, his death is somewhat more exciting.
-He and Cap are trying to disarm a drone equipped with a bomb and it explodes in mid-air, sending Bucky and Cap to their watery dooms.
+Here's the thing about Bucky Barnes - he always perishes.
+In The First Avenger, Bucky loses his life when he falls off a HYDRA train, but in the original comic, his passing is somewhat more exciting.
+He and Cap are trying to disarm a drone equipped with an explosive device, which detonates mid-air, sending Bucky and Cap to their watery dooms.

-Bucky used to be known as one of the few comic book deaths that actually meant something.
+Bucky used to be one of the few deceased comic book characters that stayed six feet under.
 At one point there was even something known as the Bucky Clause, stating that "No one in comics stays dead except Bucky, Jason Todd, and Uncle Ben."
-Whoever made that up probably feels like an ass at this point, given that Jason Todd's been back from the dead and mixing it up as the Red Hood for the last several years.
+Whoever made that up probably feels like a fool at this point, given that Jason Todd's been back and mixing it up as the Red Hood for the last several years.